architdate/PKHeX-Plugins/README.md

 # About
 This project uses `PKHeX.Core` and PKHeX's `IPlugin` interface to add enhancements to the PKHeX program, namely **Auto**mated **Mod**ifications to simplify creation of legal Pokémon.
 Please refer to the [Wiki](https://github.com/architdate/PKHeX-Plugins/wiki) for more information regarding the functionalities provided by this project.
+Most queries are answered on the wiki!

 This project is owned by [@architdate](https://github.com/architdate) (Discord: thecommondude#8240) and [@kwsch](https://github.com/kwsch) (Discord: Kurt#6024).